Konini School: Environmental initiatives

 The Chair of Waitakere Ranges Local Board, Greg Presland, noted in his Report of October 2017, that while Konini School had Enviroschool status, it was still underfunded to fully maintain the bush on the grounds which was close to the Waitakere Ranges Heritage Area.
-The principal, Andrew Ducat said that he was doing what he could with limited resources and ensuring that learning about sustainability and the "protection and enhancement of the bush was a priority for the school."
-Presland said that the Local Board aimed to offer some small grants and advice to schools such as Konini for restoration projects, and while through the "power of community and the passion of the staff and the pupils really good things can be achieved...[there were concerns]...that the Enviroschool's budget is one of the budgets that has been cut through Council cost-saving and the local board is being asked to fill in the gap...[for]...work [that] is far too important not to be funded."
+The principal, Andrew Ducat said that he was doing what he could with limited resources and ensuring that learning about sustainability and the "protection and enhancement of the bush was a priority for the school".
+Presland said that the Local Board aimed to offer some small grants and advice to schools such as Konini for restoration projects, and while through the "power of community and the passion of the staff and the pupils really good things can be achieved...[there were concerns]...that the Enviroschool's budget is one of the budgets that has been cut through Council cost-saving and the local board is being asked to fill in the gap...[for]...work [that] is far too important not to be funded".

-The school community was notified that the some of the bush areas would be closed for a few days in May 2020 so that arborists could remove some introduced trees to make room for the planting of native species.
-Andrew Ducat explained that the school had a long-term plan to remove trees such as Wattle and Pine because they cause "collateral damage of the native undergrowth...[and it is necessary to]...remove the culprits behind the constant re-seeding of the new noxious trees....[so]...native species can then thrive in their natural habitat.."
+The school community was notified that some of the bush areas would be closed for a few days in May 2020 so that arborists could remove introduced trees to make room for the planting of native species.
+Andrew Ducat explained that the school had a long-term plan to remove trees such as Wattle and Pine because they cause "collateral damage of the native undergrowth...[and it is necessary to]...remove the culprits behind the constant re-seeding of the new noxious trees....[so]...native species can then thrive in their natural habitat".